 *The birth of Clifford Durr in 1899 is marked on this date.
-He was a White-American lawyer.
+He was a white-American lawyer.

 Durr was born into a prominent patrician Alabama family.
 He graduated from the University of Alabama and attended Oxford as a Rhodes scholar.
 He returned to the United States to studied law and joined a prominent law firm in Birmingham, Alabama in 1924.
 Two years later, he married Virginia Foster, whose sister would be the first wife of Senator Hugo Black.
-He played an important role in defending activists, African Americans and others accused of disloyalty during the New Deal and McCarthy eras.
+Durr played an important role in defending activists, African Americans and others accused of disloyalty during the New Deal and McCarthy eras.

 Durr lost his job in 1933 after protesting the firing of a secretary at the firm.
 His brother-in-law Black, then a Senator, asked him to come to Washington, D.C. where he took a job with the Reconstruction Finance Corporation.
 There, Durr became a dedicated New Dealer in the process.
-He resigned from that agency in 1941 after a series of disagreements with his superiors over their approval of agreements with defense contractors that allowed them to concentrate their monopoly position and derive windfall profits from war preparation efforts.
+He resigned from that agency in 1941 after a series of disagreements with his superiors over their approval of agreements with defense contractors.
+These contracts allowed them to concentrate their monopoly position and derive windfall profits from war preparation efforts.
 President Franklin D. Roosevelt then appointed Durr to the Federal Communications Commission, to counter the increasing power and concentration of broadcasters, many of whom were opponents of the New Deal.

 He was one of the few lawyers willing to represent federal employees who had lost their jobs as a result of the loyalty oath program; he took many of their cases pro bono.
 He did not apply any litmus test of his own, choosing to represent both those who had been members of or closely aligned with the Communist Party and those falsely accused of membership.
 He represented Frank Oppenheimer, brother of "father of the atomic bomb" Robert Oppenheimer, and several other scientists investigated for disloyalty by HUAC.
 Durr and his wife moved to Colorado to work for the National Farmers Union when it became evident that he could not make a living defending those accused of disloyalty.
 However his wife's political activities, as a member of the Southern Conference for Human Welfare and the National Committee for the Abolition of the Poll Tax, her past membership in the Progressive Party and his own political activities caused him to lose that position as well.

 With the assistance of Senator Lyndon Johnson, Durr succeeded in discrediting the hearing, but only after nearly fighting with a witness in the hearing room.
 In the process, however, Durr's health and law practice suffered, as he lost most of his white clients while the FBI increased its surveillance of him and those around him.
 Durr continued to practice in Montgomery as counsel, along with a local attorney Fred Gray, for Black citizens whose rights had been violated.
-He and Gray were prepared to appeal the conviction of Claudette Colvin, an African American woman charged with violating Montgomery's bus segregation laws in the summer of 1955, but elected not to do so when E.D.
+He and Gray were prepared to appeal the conviction of Claudette Colvin, a Black girl woman charged with violating Montgomery's bus segregation laws in the summer of 1955, but elected not to do so when E.D.
 Nixon and other Black activists decided that hers was not the case to use to challenge the law.